-Studies in Avian Biology is a series of works started and published by the Cooper Ornithological Society in 1978 and now published by the American Ornithological Society.
+Studies in Avian Biology is a series of works started and published by the Cooper Ornithological Society in 1978 and now published in collaboration and on behalf of the American Ornithological Society.
 Volumes in the series address current topics in ornithology and can be organized as monographs or multi-authored collections of chapters.
 Authors are invited to contact the series editor to discuss project proposals and guidelines for preparation of manuscripts.

 Editorial Board Members

 Dr. Lauryn Benedict, University of Northern Colorado

 Dr. Bonnie Bowen, Iowa State University

 Dr. Scott Loss, Oklahoma State University

 Dr. Michael Patten, University of Oklahoma

 Dr. Morgan Tingley, University of Connecticut

 March 11, 2019